China–United States relations: Normalization (1979–1989)

-US president Jimmy Carter, Zbigniew Brzezinski, and other U.S. officials meet in the White House Cabinet Room with Chinese leader Deng Xiaoping, 29 January 1979.
+US president Jimmy Carter, Zbigniew Brzezinski, and other US officials meet in the White House Cabinet Room with Chinese leader Deng Xiaoping, 29 January 1979.

 In the Joint Communiqué on the Establishment of Diplomatic Relations, dated 1 January 1979, the United States transferred diplomatic recognition from Taipei to Beijing.
-The U.S. reiterated the Shanghai Communiqué's acknowledgment of the Chinese position that there is only one China, and that Taiwan is a part of China; Beijing acknowledged that the American people would continue to carry on commercial, cultural, and other unofficial contacts with the people of Taiwan.
+The US reiterated the Shanghai Communiqué's acknowledgment of the Chinese position that there is only one China, and that Taiwan is a part of China; Beijing acknowledged that the American people would continue to carry on commercial, cultural, and other unofficial contacts with the people of Taiwan.

 Taiwan, although fully expecting this step, nonetheless expressed disappointment at having not been consulted first.
 The reaction of the communist world was similar to 1972, with the Soviet Union and its allies in Eastern Europe mostly being noncommittal, Romania welcoming the move, and Cuba and Albania being strongly against it.
-North Korea issued a statement congratulating "our brotherly neighbors for ending long-hostile relations with the US".

 Chinese leader Deng Xiaoping's January 1979 visit to Washington initiated a series of important, high-level exchanges which continued until the spring of 1989.
 This resulted in many bilateral agreements, including the 31 January 1979 Agreement on Cooperation in Science and Technology.
 Scientific cooperation greatly increased thereafter.
 Since early 1979, the US and the PRC have initiated hundreds of joint research projects and cooperative programs under the Agreement on Cooperation in Science and Technology, the largest bilateral program.